danielsavila/danielsavila/README.md

 ## **Hello!
 Thanks for visiting my portfolio. 👋**

 I am a computational social scientist with a background in Economics, Data Science, and Public Policy from the University of Chicago.
-I support small to midsize businesses and nonprofits by reducing the amount of time spent manually tracking data so organizations can focus on high quality service delivery.
-I support teams through cloud implementations, performing program evaluation, and implementing machine learning prediction tools.
+I support small to midsize businesses and nonprofits in improving program delivery by...
+- reducing the amount of time spent manually tracking data
+- producing evidence to funders that your program has real impact
+- improve effeciency in targeting your population of interest

 I have experience with...

-- **Languages:** Python, R, SQL
+- **Languages:** Python, SQL
 - **Libraries:** pandas, numpy, geopandas, shapely, matplotlib, seaborn, BeautifulSoup, sci-kit learn, Pytorch, statsmodels
 - **Technical Skills:** Applied Micro-Economic Analysis, Machine Learning, Policy Analysis, A/B Testing, Applied Econometrics
-- **Cloud Providers:** Amazon Web Services, Microsoft Azure
+- **Cloud Providers:** Microsoft Azure

 Take a minute to look at some of my projects!